 Related Post: How to Plan a Realistic Cruise Vacation Budget

 Most cruise ships have a standard set of onboard activities like bingo, trivia, gambling, art auctions and nightly entertainment.
 The rest of the onboard activities will vary greatly from ship to ship based on the cruise line, the ship size and ship amenities.
 Your ship could have rock climbing, ice skating, go carts, water slides, zip lines or any number of activities.
 Before you book your ship you may want to find out what it has to offer, because they are so different.

 Related Post: 15 Ways to Prevent Seasickness on a Cruise

 What programs are offered for kids and teens?

 If you are traveling with babies, kids or teens you will want to know what kind of children’s programs your ship will offer.
 It is best if you check the cruise lines website or speak with a phone agent who knows their policies.
 While most ships have a dedicated youth staff onboard their programs, hours of operation and ages will all be different.
 You don’t want to be disappointed if you book a cruise and the ship does not offer the type of child care you need.
 Many cruise lines will not accept children under age two or children who are not potty trained in their programs.
 Cruise lines youth programs also have strict age groupings, so don’t try to lie about your child’s age.
 The staff in the youth program will have a copy of the ship’s manifest with all children’s correct ages.

 Choosing a cruise is a big decision for most people.
 You want to be sure that you pick the right cruise for you and your traveling companions.
-Be sure that you answer all of these questions before you book your cruise.
-I have created a free printable cruise line comparison worksheet so you can compare up to 3 cruise lines side by side
+Be sure that you answer all of these questions before you book your cruise and grab my free printable cruise comparison sheet.

 Want to know what real life cruisers think about each cruise line?
 Check out the 2019 Cruiser’s Choice Awards.